Mallee (habit): Overview

 Some of the species grow as single-stemmed trees initially, but recover in mallee form if burnt to the ground by bushfire.

-Over 50 percent of eucalypt species are mallees, and they are mostly slow-growing and tough.
+Over 50 per cent of eucalypt species are mallees, and they are mostly slow-growing and tough.
 The lignotuber enables the plant to regenerate after fire, wind damage or other type of trauma.

 Range

 Mallees are the dominant vegetation throughout semi-arid areas of Australia with reliable winter rainfall.
 Within this area, they form extensive woodlands and shrublands covering over 250000 km2 in New South Wales, north-western Victoria, southern South Australia and southern Western Australia, with the greatest extent being in South Australia (118,531 km2).

-There are also some species found in the Northern Territory, namely Eucalyptus gamophylla (blue mallee), Eucalyptus pachycarpa and Eucalyptus setosa, but these are isolated rather than forming woodland.
+There are also some species found in the Northern Territory, namely Eucalyptus gamophylla (blue mallee), Eucalyptus pachycarpa and Eucalyptus setosa.

 Farming on mallee land

 Grubbing the land of mallee stumps for agricultural purposes was difficult for early settler farmers, as the land could not be easily ploughed and sown even after the trees were removed.
 In the colony of South Australia in the late 19th century, legislation which encouraged closer settlement made it even tougher for farmers to make a living.